8 Easy Fine Motor Activities for the Classroom

 (This post may contain affiliate links which means I make a small commission if you make a purchase, at no additional cost to you.
 Thank you for your support!)

 Children benefit from experiences that support the development of fine motor skills in the hands and fingers.
-Children should have strength and dexterity in their hands and fingers before being asked to manipulate a pencil on paper but we start writing right away in kindergarten or even in preschool so many children miss the development that is so important because we push them to write…but we can still work on these skills!
+Strength and dexterity of kiddos hands and fingers needs to be developed before being asked to manipulate a pencil on paper.
+But we start writing right away in kindergarten so many children miss the development that is so important because we push them to write…but we can still work on these skills!

-Working on dexterity and strength can help correct the development of an inappropriate pencil grasp, which is becoming more commonplace because young children are engaged on writing before their hands are ready.
+Working on dexterity and strength can help correct the development of an inappropriate pencil grasp.
 Working on fine motor skills in kindergarten is a necessity.

 📌THIS IMAGE FOR LATER